shantank03/task-5-presentation/Presentation.md

 * I mean how else would a bunch of libertarians convince a rag-tag bunch of colonists to fight the world's best army?

 # Impact of Immigrants
+* In the early days of America most people drank ales, the common beer in England
+*

 # Prohibition